Household Hazardous Waste

 CLICK HERE for our most current HHW flyer.
 Collections will be held at least once per year pending funding.

-Where will the collection be held?
+Where will the collection take place?

 Who can participate?